acruikshank/chat.os/example_upgrades/presentation.md

 # presentation
-Introduces the `:present {}` command that creates a presentation when supplied with an object in the following format:
+Introduces the :present command that creates a presentation when supplied with an object in the following format:
 ```javascript
 {